5G-ERA/docs/Workshops/2024/workshop.md

 -	Define parameters for the connection status to be estimated in the resource planning.
 -	Signal quality needs to be included in the robot heartbeat.
 -	Architect the state machine to manage the changes in the state of the robot network connectivity.
--	Decision service to change the used network communication method (from WiFi to 5G) should be placed on the robot.
+-	Decision service to change the used network communication method (from Wi-Fi to 5G) should be placed on the robot.

 **BUT**: